-For more than 41 years Jim has used his photography, writing, speaking, and teaching to inspire and motivate others.
-A naturalist first and foremost, Jim’s workshops always include a bit of natural history.
+For more than 44 years Jim has used his photography, writing, speaking, and teaching to inspire and motivate others.
+A naturalist first, Jim’s workshops always include a bit of natural history.
 He believes the more you know about your subject, the more your photography will stand out.

-Other clients have included Nikon, Nik Software, National Wildlife Federation, Zeiss Optics, U.S. Fish & Wildlife Service, National Park Service, U.S. Forest Service, West Virginia DNR, Maryland DNR, New York Times, Charleston Gazette, Defenders of Willdife, The Mountain Institute, Wisdom of the World, Nature Conservancy, Washington Post, Fujifilm and the Today Show on NBC.
+Other clients have included Nikon, NASA, Southern Environmental Law Center, Nik Software, National Wildlife Federation, Texas Nature Conservancy, West Virginia Nature Conservancy, Banshee Reeks Nature Preserve, Caterpillar, Zeiss Optics, U.S. Fish & Wildlife Service, National Park Service, U.S. Forest Service, The Weather Channel, Loudoun Wildlife Conservancy, West Virginia DNR, Maryland DNR, Maryland State Parks, Virginia Dept Game & Inland Fisheries, New York Times, Charleston Gazette, Defenders of Wildlife, The Mountain Institute, Wisdom of the World Recording Label, The Nature Conservancy, Washington Post, Fujifilm, Friends of Blackwater (refuge), Friends of Blackwater (Blackwater Canyon in West Virginia), Wild Birds Unlimited, and the Today Show on NBC.

-A collection of Jim's images are on display at the Chincoteague Bay Field Station and the Blackwater National Wildlife Refuge.
-His images have also been exhibited at the National Botanical Garden, Chincoteague National Wildlife Refuge, Federal Building in Albuqerque, New Mexico, and the University of Mount Union.
-His images have also been award winnters, including the prestigious Nature's Best Magazine Windland Smith Rice International Photography Contest.
-In 2017, one of Jim's images was selected for display at the Harriet Tubman Underground Railroad Visitor Center near the Blackwater National Wildlife Refuge near Cambridge, MD.
+A collection of Jim's images is on display at the Chincoteague Bay Field Station and the Blackwater National Wildlife Refuge.
+His images are also on exhibit at the Chincoteague National Wildlife Refuge, Federal Building in Albuquerque, New Mexico, The Harriet Tubman Underground Railroad Visitor Center, and the University of Mount Union.
+His nature images have also been on exhibit at the National Botanical Garden in Washington D.C.